 A good program promotes cooperation, support, and respect.
 This can help kids feel more secure about joining a game or starting a conversation.
 And if they slip up, a sympathetic staffer should be on hand to remind them to take turns or stop interrupting.

-Many afterschool programs provide homework help.
+Many aftercare programs provide homework help.
 This time can be very helpful for kids who struggle with homework at home or who can't sit down to do it until late.
 Getting it done after school can make everyone's evening more pleasant.

 Make sure that the aides or other kids aren't doing the homework for your child.
 Some centers don't have teachers or aides who are equipped to handle kids who struggle with homework.

-Some afterschool programs offer classes in areas like science or computers.
+Some aftercare programs offer classes in areas like science or computers.
 In these sessions, there aren't tests and students may work together in groups.
 It's a fun and meaningful way for kids to work with other kids in areas they enjoy.
 Programs may also offer arts options like drama and music, which can help kids find new interests.

 The hours between 3 and 6 p.m. are when older kids are most likely to commit crimes or become crime victims.
 It's also prime time for some kids to drink or use drugs.
 Research shows that these risks are even more likely for kids who learn and think differently.
 But keeping kids busy can keep them from engaging in risky behavior.
 And afterschool programs can be a safer option.